Privacy Policy for hsalearning.ie

 Personal data collected on the Digital Badges platform is collected and retained to facilitate setting up your Digital Badges registration account and to retain results of awards.
 Your username and password will allow you to continue to award badges to your students.

 Your data is processed by Enovation Ltd., who are contracted by the Authority to set up and maintain the Authority’s elearning platform.
-A data processing agreement is in place between the Authority and Enovation Ltd. Your data is processed as directed by the Authority in line with our commitment to you regarding your privacy.
-Technical support queries will also be handled by Enovation in line with our data processing agreement.
+A Data Processing Agreement is in place between the Authority and Enovation Ltd. Your data is processed as directed by the Authority in line with our commitment to you regarding your privacy.
+Enovation will also handle technical support queries in line with our Data Processing Agreement.
 If you wish to see the relevant section of the agreement please email your request to elearning@hsa.ie.

 Technical Support